 According to Forbes, Saylor's estimated net worth is $1.1 billion.
 In addition to his MicroStrategy work, Saylor has 40 patents to his name.
 He also founded the home security company Alarm.com and the interactive voice response service provider Angel.com.

 Saylor has other claims to fame too.
 In 1999, he founded The Saylor Foundation, whose Saylor Academy has provided free educational services to more than 800,000 students, according to his site Michael.com.

 In 2012, Saylor published the book The Mobile Wave: How Mobile Intelligence Will Change Everything, which a Fortune review deemed as “a thoughtful romp across invention and innovation—and blessedly free of MicroStrategy sales pitches.”

-Saylor says Bitcoin is like “the Facebook of money.”
+Saylor thinks of Bitcoin as “the Facebook of money.”

-The MicroStrategy honcho—who has $5 billion of Bitcoin through the company—told TIME that Bitcoin is a “textbook example of a rational action in response to monetary inflation” and not an example of irrational exuberance.
+The MicroStrategy honcho — who had $5 billion of Bitcoin through the company — told TIME that Bitcoin is a “textbook example of a rational action in response to monetary inflation” and not an example of irrational exuberance.